nathanvale/251/README.md

 If at anytime any of these processes fail the process will exit, which is why it is run in CI.

 ## FAQS

-##### This is dumb!
-Nobody in open source does this?!?!

-Google, Facebook, Microsoft, Uber, Airbnb and Twitter all employ very large monorepos with varying strategies to scale build systems and version control software with a large volume of code and daily changes.

 ##### Why am I getting the error TS7016: Could not find a declaration file for module '@origin-digital/...'?